javaidiqbal11/Titanic_Data-Analysis_ML/ReadMe.md

 ## Files

 - `titanic_train.csv`: The Titanic dataset.
-- `preprocess_and_model.py`: Python script for preprocessing and modeling.
+- `preprocess_and_model.py`: Python script for preprocessing and modelling.
 - `requirements.txt`: File containing required dependencies.
 - `README.md`: Documentation for the project.